bmun/huxley/LEARN_HUXLEY_TUTORIAL.md

 What you will be adding is an interface for managing committee rooms.
 This will involve matching committees to rooms, handling seat assignments, adding room feedback, and more.

-Quick note: it’s important to clarify terminology.
-An instance refers to a specific thing, while a model/class is a general type.
-For example, Jake is an instance of the Human class (supposedly).

 Make sure to checkout the learn branch from Huxley in git; this is where you will do all of your coding for this tutorial.

+If at any point you feel confused, try a Google search.
+Knowing how to use Google when you're stuck is a useful skill to develop and usually the answer you're looking for can be found in documentation or on StackOverflow.
+Don't be afraid to reach out to any older Tech members as well!
+We are here to help you and know what it feels like to be just getting started.
+No matter how silly the question seems in your head, chances are one of us got stuck on it too at some point.

 ## Part 1: The Backend

-This part will focus on adding the backend infrastructure to track the necessary information and expose the necessary endpoints for the REST api.
+This part will focus on adding the backend infrastructure to track the necessary information.
+This should be the first step you code when adding any new features; it would usually be preceded only by the design planning.
+For the purposes of this tutorial however, most of the design decisions have already been made for you.

 #### Step 1